de-luxe/burstcoin-jminer/README.md

 interval of asking wallet/pool for mining info (in ms), to check for new block

     refreshInterval=2000

+### updateMiningInfo (default=true)
+restart round on new generationSignature for same round as long as equal miningInfo was not already finished (it may happen that miningInfo changes, and changes back later) false value will disable this feature

+    updateMiningInfo=false

 ### connectionTimeout (default:12000)
 increase the 'connectionTimeout' on network problems. this timeout is used for all network requests.